 - Voltage spikes on supply

 - Badly placed or damaged wiring

 Remember you can use a shorting link at the terminals of the panel if you need to isolate any zones for testing purposes (e.g to test continuity of a loop) or to disable a zone.
 A short piece of insulated wire is ok.
 This allows the alarm to be used normally while testing.

 PIR sensors are triggered by movement of humans walking perpendicular to the sensor through its sensitive zones.
 If a sensor is mounted outdoors, it can also be triggered by cats or other large animals.
 Sensors are available which are only sensitive to human movement.
-If a sensor is located in a shed/garage, it can be triggered by bats, birds or rodents which have made their way into the building.

 Zones of Sensitivity for a PIR Sensor